JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/mint.md

 Intervention (MINT) method proposed by Karimi, Schölkopf, and Valera (2021).

 !!! note
     There is currently no custom type for this generator, because we anticipate changes to the API for composable generators.
-This tutorial explains how counterfactuals can nonetheless be generated consistently with the framework proposed by @karimi2021algorithmic
+This tutorial explains how counterfactuals can nonetheless be generated consistently with the MINT framework.

 ## Description